ipfs-inactive/window.ipfs-fallback/README.md

 ### `getIpfs([options])`

-If `window.ipfs` is available, the promise is resolved with that node.
+If `window.ipfs` is available, the promise is resolved with that node and default ACLs.

 If `window.ipfs` is unavailable, a `<script src="https://unpkg.com/ipfs/dist/index.min.js" />` is inserted into the document and when the script has loaded a new IPFS node is created and the promise is resolved.